evelynfoy/angular-recipes-app/README.md

 This is a project I built from a starting setup supplied by the angular course I studied - Angular - The Complete Guide (2023 Edition)

-I downloaded the starting project and followeed the projects steps in the course to build the final result.
+I downloaded the starting project and followed the projects steps in the course to build the final result.

 Here are some screenshots of the final project